Also called: cause-and-effect diagram, Ishikawa diagram

 Variations: cause enumeration diagram, process fishbone, time-delay fishbone, CEDAC (cause-and-effect diagram with the addition of cards), desired-result fishbone, reverse fishbone diagram

+This cause analysis tool is considered one of the seven basic quality tools.
 The fishbone diagram identifies many possible causes for an effect or problem.
 It can be used to structure a brainstorming session.
 It immediately sorts ideas into useful categories.

-Materials needed: flipchart or whiteboard, marking pens.
+Materials needed: marking pens and flipchart or whiteboard.

 This fishbone diagram was drawn by a manufacturing team to try to understand the source of periodic iron contamination.
 The team used the six generic headings to prompt ideas.
 Layers of branches show thorough thinking about the causes of the problem.